BDC Hamburger Icon

 2. Communication skills are crucial for remote work.

 Remote work is a completely different environment from office work.
-There’s no commute, face-to-face co-worker interactions and in-person impromptu meetings to discuss ideas.
+There are no face-to-face co-worker interactions and in-person impromptu meetings where you can discuss ideas.
 Robust, clear communication is critical for remote teams.

-The onus is often on the remote worker to initiate communication and speak up when there’s a problem.
+The remote worker is often expected to initiate communication and speak up when there’s a problem.
 Poor communication skills are a recipe for disaster, including missed deadlines, misunderstandings and a toxic company culture.

 The good news is that remote workers and their companies can enhance communication skills and channels.
 Consider the following suggestions:

-• Remote workers must proactively practice communication.
-If you’re a remote worker, make communication a habit.
-Don’t hesitate to call, text or email your boss with questions about tasks and expectations.
+• Remote workers must proactively practice communication: If you’re a remote worker, make communication a habit.
+Don’t hesitate to call, text or email your supervisor with questions about tasks and expectations.
 Additionally, touch base frequently with co-workers so everyone is updated and on the same page.
-Communicate your needs regarding team projects, and ensure you’re crystal clear about what you need from others.
+Communicate your needs regarding team projects and ensure you’re crystal clear about what you need from others.

 FYIDid you know